hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 ![The polyline with radius shown with various points plotted around it.
 The points which fall inside the corridor are red, the points that fall outside are green.](/img/performance-optimization-flamegraph-divan/corridor-3-points-in-out-corridor.png)

 The points which fall inside the corridor are colored red, those that fall outside the corridor are colored green.
-The filter for this corridor would only return the red points.
+The filter for this corridor would return only the red points.

 It is not only for illustration that the points are all close to the corridor.
-In our case, we select the points to filter for out of an index.
+In the service, we select the points to filter for out of an index.
 The points that we preselect are those in a bounding box around the corridor itself.
 A bounding box is a straight (not rotated) rectangle drawn around some group of objects, in our case the corridor.

 ![The corridor is shown (without the filtered points) with a purple rectangle drawn around it such that the edges of the rectangle and the corridor touch.](/img/performance-optimization-flamegraph-divan/corridor-4-corridor-with-bounding-box.png)